Fine Art and Business

 Important dates and requirements

-The online registration form will be available 3 August – 15 October 2015.
+The online registration form will be available from 8 August 2016.

 Each applicant's final ranking is based on a range of criteria – their interview score (where applicable), folio, and ATAR or GPA.